FREQUENTLY ASKED QUESTIONS

 Q. Is there a Learning Disability Program?

 No. We do not have a separate program for students with learning disabilities.
 We do, however, provide reasonable accommodations for students with learning disabilities.
-To receive accommodations it is necessary to schedule an appointment with the Director of Disability Services and provide documentation of disability.
+To receive accommodations it is necessary to schedule an appointment with the Director of the Office of Services for Student with Disabilities (OSSD) and provide documentation of disability.

 Q. Does Baruch provide paraprofessional services to students with disabilities?

 Q. What is the difference between IDEA and ADA?